mnguyen0226/personal_site_v2/content/posts/system_design_concepts/post.md

 Other requirements needed for a successful microservices architecture:
 - A key component is an API gateway.
 API gateway handles incoming requests and routes them to the relevant microservices.
 The API gateway relies on an identity provider service to handle the authentication and put authorization of each request coming through the API gateway.
 To locate the service to route an incoming request to, the API gateway consults a service registry and discovery service.
 Microservices register with this service registry and discover the location of other microservices through the discovery service.
-- Monitoring, alering, DevOps toolings for deployment and troubleshooting are needed
+- Monitoring, alering, DevOps toolings for deployment and troubleshooting are needed.

 ### When to use Microservices
 Microserivces cost money to build and operate.
 It really only make sense for large teams.
 This enables team independence.
 Each domain or function can be independently maintained by a dedicated team.
 In a well-designed microservices architecture, these independent teams can move faster, and blast rarius of failures is well-contained.
 Each service could be independently designed, deployed, and scaled.

 Microservices are not a good fit for startups.

+## Kafka

 ## Citation
 Cited as: